 Why are my cat’s eyes always dilated?

-A cat is able to constrict and dilate its pupils, just like you and I.
+A cat is able to constrict and dilate its pupils, just like any human.

 This controls the amount of light entering their eyes and is important for vision in bright and dim lighting.

 If a cat’s eyes are always dilated, there is likely something amiss, so read on to learn more about the causes.

 Scientifically speaking, when the pupils do not constrict back to regular size, this is called ‘mydriasis’.

 Dilation of the pupils of the eye should occur in certain circumstances but should never be a permanent change.

 In a healthy cat, we will see temporary pupil dilation due to:

 #1 High stress levels

 For example, a cat who is in extreme pain or who is very anxious about being in a vet clinic will have large, black eyes.